yousefabuz17/DataLoader/README.md

   - **Loader Method Retrieval**: Retrieve the loader method for a specific file extension.
   - **Loader Method Check**: Check if a specific file extension has a loader method implemented that's not `open`.
   - **Supported Extension Check**: Check if a specific file extension is supported.
+  - **Customization**: Customize the `Extensions` class with new files extensions and its respective loader methods.

 ### Parameters:
   - No parameters are required for the `Extensions` class.